 - Acknowledges that implementation of all submitted NDCs is estimated to fall far short of the effort required to hit the Paris Agreement targets.
 Accordingly, there is an urgent need for the parties to accelerate and increase their efforts to collectively reduce emissions.
 Parties that have not submitted NDCs are requested to do so as soon as possible.

-- Establishes a “work programme” – which in “United Nations-speak” is a permanent agenda item – to urgently scale up emissions mitigation efforts.
+- Establishes a “work program” – which in “United Nations-speak” is a permanent agenda item – to urgently scale up emissions mitigation efforts.

 - Calls upon the parties to accelerate the development, deployment and dissemination of technologies and adoption of policies for the transition toward low-emission energy systems, including by rapidly scaling up clean power generation and accelerating the phaseout of unabated coal power and inefficient fossil fuel subsidies.

-- Emphasises the importance of protecting, conserving and restoring nature and ecosystems, including through forests and other terrestrial and marine ecosystems, and by protecting biodiversity.
+- Emphasizes the importance of protecting, conserving and restoring nature and ecosystems, including through forests and other terrestrial and marine ecosystems, and by protecting biodiversity.

-- Empowers the Secretary-General of the United Nations to convene world leaders in 2023 to take stock of the then-current status of the global effort in making progress to realising the 2030 goals.
+- Empowers the Secretary-General of the United Nations to convene world leaders in 2023 to take stock of the then-current status of the global effort in making progress to realizing the 2030 goals.

 - Reaffirms the need for wealthy nations to assist developing country parties in enhancing their “adaptive capacity” and reduce vulnerability to climate change by providing “climate finance” beyond $100 billion per year.
 Parties are urged to integrate adaptation into local, national and regional planning.